 The Intermodal Driver Database is a secure web-based system for motor carriers to provide and maintain driver identification information required to access specific intermodal facilities.
-The IDD contains over 422,000 active driver records provided by more than 7,500 motor carrier companies.
+The IDD contains nearly 422,500 active driver records provided by more than 7,500 motor carrier companies.
 The IDD helps to increase cargo/unit visibility and theft prevention, while increasing efficiency by reducing vehicle queue times.

 The Global Intermodal Equipment Registry is a virtual technology solution to meet the Federal Motor Carrier Safety Administration regulations requiring the identification of intermodal equipment and the intermodal equipment provider responsible for maintenance and repair of that equipment.
 There are over 646,000 chassis registered in the GIER database, representing 76 intermodal equipment providers.